joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/7_Sync.md

 OS/90 also supports sempahore-guarded queue structures with more than one item.
 This is useful for when a thread is in the "background" and should handle a batch of requests rather than the low-latency enhanced mutex.

 The PAUSE instruction is encoded in all builds of OS/90.
+It is a `REP NOP` on older systems and significantly improves Pentium performance.

 > The best way to handle concurrency optimally is to test the performance.